sunsikim/aws-elk-demo/README.md

 ```

----
+## Elasticsearch Query DSL

+It is time to insert real data and make some queries on it.
+This repository provides code to download iris dataset from [source](https://archive.ics.uci.edu/dataset/53/iris) in `preprocess.py`.

+### Insert example data from file

-Since Python3 and git are pre-installed in Ubuntu 20.04, just clone the current repository into the instance to have codes to download example dataset to work with from [this link](https://archive.ics.uci.edu/dataset/53/iris).
+Since Python3 and git are pre-installed in Ubuntu 20.04, just clone the current repository into the instance to have codes to download the dataset.

 ```
 sudo apt install -y python3-pip